MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-linux-offline.md

  dotnet-runtime-2.0.0
 ```

-Additional open source packages must be installed if a package is required but not found on the system.
+Additional open-source packages must be installed if a package is required but not found on the system.
 This list varies for each installation.
 Here is one example of the additional packages that were added to a clean RHEL image during a connected (online) setup:

 ```
  cairo